Is NeoGenomics Inc. (NEO) a opportunity to investors?

 The recent increase in stakes in NEO appears to be a result of several institutional investors and hedge funds increasing their positions.
 BlackRock Fund Advisors’s position in NEO has increased by 1.04% in the first quarter.
 The company now owns 17,883,330 shares of the stock, with a value of $145.75 million, following the purchase of 183,831 additional shares during the last quarter.
 The Vanguard Group, Inc. made another increased to its shares in NEO during the first quarter, upping its stake by 1.05%.
 During the last quarter, the company dropped down 131,211 additional shares for a total stake of worth $103.2 million, bringing number of shares owned by the company to 12,662,445.

 During the first quarter, Wellington Management Co.
 LLP subtracted a -1,004,641 position in NEO.
-Artisan Partners LP sold an additional -2.64 million shares in the last quarter, decreasing its holdings by -34.19%, now holding 5.09 million shares worth $41.47 million.
-At the end of the first quarter, Brown Advisory LLC increased its NEO holdings by 23.13% and now holds 4.58 million NEO shares valued at $37.29 million with the added 0.86 million shares during the period.
-NEO shares are owned by institutional investors to the tune of 94.00% at present.
+Brown Advisory LLC purchased an additional 0.99 million shares in the last quarter, increasing its holdings by 21.66%, now holding 5.57 million shares worth $45.37 million.
+At the end of the first quarter, Artisan Partners LP decreased its NEO holdings by -34.19% and now holds 5.09 million NEO shares valued at $41.47 million with the lessened -2.64 million shares during the period.
+NEO shares are owned by institutional investors to the tune of 94.30% at present.

 Leave a Reply